babashka/process/README.md

 A Clojure wrapper around `java.lang.ProcessBuilder`.

-Status: alpha, WIP, still in development, breaking changes will be made.
+Status: pre-alpha, WIP, still in development, breaking changes will be made.

 This code may end up in [babashka](https://github.com/borkdude/babashka) but is also intended as a JVM library.
 You can play with this code in babashka today,